Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 ### Conditional Forwarders in Windows Server

-If you are using an AD domain controller or a DNS server for forwarding, your conditional forwarder should look something like:
+If you are using an AD domain controller or a DNS server for forwarding, your conditional forwarder should look something below.

+An alternate configuration at some customers is to forward all queries which cannot be locally resolved to your Azure DNS resolver--this is not recommended as it makes all public DNS resolution depend on your hybrid connectivity to Azure and your DNS resolvers in Azure.

 ![Image of conditional forwarder in AD](img/conditional-forwarder.png)
 ![Image of conditional forwarder in AD](img/conditional-forwarder2.png)